-We will acknowledge receipt of your complaint in writing within seven days of receiving it.
+- 1. We will acknowledge receipt of your complaint in writing within seven days of receiving it. - 2.
 We will then conduct a full investigation and an independent review of your complaint and case/matter.
-This will normally involve our Client Care Partner reviewing your file and speaking to the member of staff who acted for you.

-Within 14 days of sending you the acknowledgement letter, our Client Care Partner will invite you to a meeting to discuss and resolve your complaint.
+This will normally involve our Client Care Partner reviewing your file and speaking to the member of staff who acted for you. - 3.
+Within 14 days of sending you the acknowledgement letter our Client Care Partner will invite you to a meeting to discuss and resolve your complaint.
 If you do not want a meeting or it is not possible, our Client Care Partner may instead offer you a chance to discuss the matter by telephone.
-If the complaint is more complex we may require more time but we will let you know when you will expect a full response.
+If the complaint is of a more complex nature we may require more time but we will let you know when you will expect a full response.

-Within three days of the meeting, or any telephone conversation we have with you instead of a meeting, our Client Care Partner will write to you to confirm what took place and any solutions we have agreed with you.

-In any case, he or she will send you a detailed written reply to your complaint, including his or her suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 1 above, hopefully to your satisfaction, including appropriate redress.
-This could also include a reduction of fees and, if appropriate, compensation of a gesture of goodwill.

-At this stage, if you are still not satisfied with the outcome, or the way the complaint has been handled, you should contact us again and we will arrange for another partner to review his/her own decision or if appropriate another alternative such as review by another local solicitor or mediation to review the decision.

-We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-If we have to change any of these timescales we will let you know and explain why.

-If you are still not satisfied or if the matter is still unresolved, you can contact the Legal Ombudsman.
-You will need to bring your complaint to the Legal Ombudsman within six months of receiving a final response about your complaint from us AND no later than one year from the date of the act or omission being complained about; or one year from the date on which you should have realised that there was cause for complaint.
-The Legal Ombudsman can choose to extend this time limit where it is fair and reasonable to do so.
+- 4. Within three days of the meeting, or any telephone conversation we have with you instead of a meeting, our Client Care Partner will write to you to confirm what took place and any solutions we have agreed with you. - 5.
+In any case he or she will send you a detailed written reply to your complaint, including his or her suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 1 above, hopefully to your satisfaction, including appropriate redress.
+This could also include a reduction of fees, if appropriate, compensation of a gesture of goodwill. - 6.
+At this stage, if you are still not satisfied with the outcome, or the way the complaint has been handled, you should contact us again and we will arrange for another partner to review his/her own decision or if appropriate another alternative such as review by another local solicitor or mediation to review the decision. - 7.
+We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons. - 8.
+If we have to change any of these timescales we will let you know and explain why. - 9.
+If you are still not satisfied or if the matter is still unresolved, you can contact the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint (if the act/omission took place before 6 October 2010 or was more than 6 years ago).
+Please note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
+Further details are available from the Legal Ombudsman. - 10.
 We will record centrally all complaints received from clients and potential clients.

-We will identify the cause of any problems which you have complained offering appropriate redress and correcting any unsatisfactory procedures.
+11. We will identify the cause of any problems which you have complained offering appropriate redress and correcting any unsatisfactory procedures.